RiffleSystems/riffle-website/src/pages/essays/prelude.md

 ## Principles

-We started our project with some specific design principles we thought could simplify state management in GUI apps.
-Each principle draws on extensive prior work in databases and UI development, but we suspected they'd be powerful when combined together in one system.

 ### Declarative queries clarify application structure

 Most applications have some canonical, normalized base state which must be further queried, denormalized, and reshaped before it can populate the user interface.
 For example, in a music app, if a list of tracks and albums is synced across clients, the UI may need to join across those collections and filter/group the data for display.